 Caminada Beach and Dune Restoration

-The Coastal Protection and Restoration Authority has received more than $145 million from the GEBF to restore 14 miles and more than 400 acres of critical beach and dune habitat on the Caminada Headland of Louisiana.
-Combined with an earlier phase funded by Louisiana, restoration of this 13-mile headland utilized sand from 22 miles offshore will slow the significant shoreline erosion and land loss which currently averages 35 feet a year and threatens vital fish and wildlife habitat, as well as critical economic assets at Port Fourchon.
+The Coastal Protection and Restoration Authority has received more than $145 million from the GEBF to restore more than 7.5 miles and more than 450 acres of critical beach and dune habitat on the Caminada Headland of Louisiana.
+Combined with an earlier phase funded by Louisiana, restoration of this 13-mile headland utilized sand from 22 miles offshore and will slow the significant shoreline erosion and land loss which currently averages 35 feet a year and threatens vital fish and wildlife habitat, as well as critical economic assets at Port Fourchon.

 Mississippi Sediment River Diversions

 The GEBF has allocated more than $200 million to engineer and design two sediment diversions to transport sediment from the Mississippi River into the Lower Barataria and Breton Basins in Louisiana.
 Once constructed, these critical coastal restoration projects will reestablish deltaic processes to build, sustain and maintain wetlands, introducing a combined total of approximately 220 million tons of new sediment into these fragile areas over a 50-year projection.
 The GEBF has also awarded $660 million to support construction of the Mid-Barataria diversion.
-The diversions are a cornerstone of the Louisiana Coastal Master Plan and are estimated to create, sustain and maintain a combined 25,000 aces of healthy coastal marsh and land
+The diversions are a cornerstone of the Louisiana Coastal Master Plan and are estimated to create, sustain and maintain a combined 40,000 acres of healthy coastal marsh and land.